lmorg/murex/docs/commands/tmp.md

 ## Description

-`tmp` creates a temporary file, writes the contents of STDIN to it then returns its filename to STDOUT.
+`tmp` creates a temporary file, writes the contents of stdin to it then returns its filename to stdout.

 You can optionally specify a file extension, for example if the temporary file needs to be read by `open` or an editor which uses extensions to define syntax